Zerkath/rosemary-chess/docs/optimizing-memory.md

 After moving moves collection to use primitives the next largest culprit of memory usage was cache2k, as this was still using Long instead of long.
 Once I changed the cache to be a Long2ObjectOpenHashMap<Moves>, the memory usage of the application dropped to 120MB.

+### Cache 2: Electric boogaloo

+When looking at memory usage of the application with cache, I noticed most moves lists were of size 2-20, this could also be hashed and pooled for later use.
+Move generation now has 2 maps, one which has the key of board hash pointing to a move hash and movehash pointing to sorted list of moves.

+This optimization dropped the memory usage down to 41.9MB for depth 6